 So very cool.

 One thing to point out is we chose a tour operator that doesn’t bait the sharks.
 As we found, there was no need.
 Shortly after we jumped in a packed boat pulled up and tossed a bucket in the water which attracted tons of sharks.
-The downside is these sharks were gathered around the bucket with dozens of people just watching, opposed to them freely swimming past you.
+The downside is these sharks were swimming around the bucket with dozens of people just watching, instead of the sharks freely swimming past you.
 Why not just go to an aquarium?

 The cruise home was another highlight from this day trip snorkeling Hol Chan.
 Coming down from the high of the snorkel trip with bottomless rum, great music, sunshine, and friends to share it with was a great feeling.
 Oh, and we totally found the bottom of that rum punch.

 What say you?

 Thoughts on this day trip Snorkeling Hol Chan in Cape Town?